International Mathematics Master 2025-26

 Andrea Iannuzzi

-- October 5: Mainly notation and review of the prerequisites: C-differentiable and holomorphic functions, CR equation and “ the complex differential operators” ∂z, ∂ z, the usual derivation rules, holomorphicity vs. C-linearity of the differential, inverse function theorem for holomorphic functions; the inverse is holomorphic! (more in the next future).
+- October 5: Mainly notation and review of the prerequisites: C-differentiable and holomorphic functions, CR equation and “ the complex differential operators” ∂z, ∂ z, the usual derivation rules, holomorphy vs. C-linearity of the differential, inverse function theorem for holomorphic functions; the inverse is holomorphic! (more in the next future).
 Complex integration, existence of holomorphic primitive (Zemirni’s notes Cor.
 4.5), Cauchy-Goursat theorem (Thm.
 4.6), examples and an important application: existence of harmonic conjugates on a simply connected domain.
 Cauchy’s integral formula on simply connected domains (Thm.
 4.8) and its consequences: Gauss mean value Theorem (Cor.
 4.9), integral formula for the derivatives (Thm.
 4.12), Cauchy’s inequalities (Cor.
 4.13), Liouville’s theorem (Thm.
 4.14), a different proof of the Fundamental Theorem of Algebra (cf. Thm.
 2.2), polynomials extend continuously to the Riemann sphere P1( C) (much more than continuous, as we shall see later).

 - October 6: Uniqueness of analytic continuation (Analytic Continuation Principle) in various versions.
 Examples/applications.
 (Be aware when extending a holomorphic function to different domains with disconnected intersection).